gituser-rk/cmk_livestatus_trafficlight/README.md

 ![Pic12](pics/12.jpg)

 # CheckMK Livestatus API
-... is the interface to the CheckMK in memory stateDB.
+... is the interface to the CheckMK in memory stateDB used to gather the status data.
 A description can be found here: https://checkmk.com/cms_livestatus.html

 # Platform
-Linux board with i/o ports and LAN interface as platform.
+A Linux board with tree i/o ports and a LAN interface is used as platform.
 For me a wired LAN interface and a small form factor was important.
 This is the board I've used:
 http://www.orangepi.org/orangepizero/

 ## OS